pushkarkumarvats/codingclub/README.md

 # IITG ODP Coding Club Website

-Welcome to the official repository for the IITG OPD Coding Club website.
+Welcome to the official repository for the IITG ODP Coding Club website.
 This project is a modern, responsive, and accessible site for the IITG Online Degree Coding Club, built with HTML, CSS, and JavaScript.

 ---